 Securities financing transactions, namely securities lending transactions and (reverse) repurchase agreement transactions can either represent a risk on their own or have an impact on other risks and contribute significantly to the risk, such as counterparty risks, operational risks, liquidity risks, custody risks and legal risks.
-Please also refer to the above description.
+For further details, please also refer to the description above.